Tiadus/-Academy-CSIT321-DeepfakeWarning/README.md

 up with command “npm start”.

 <h2>Known Bug & Mitigation</h2>

-A module that was compiled using NumPy
-1.x cannot be run with NumPy 2.0.0
+A module that was compiled using NumPy 1.x cannot be run with NumPy 2.0.0:

-Mitigation: This error happens because of incompatible Numpy version.
-To fix this, simply uninstall the current Numpy and install Numpy 1.x with command [pip install “numpy<2.0”] and restart your machine.
+<ul><li>Mitigation: This error happens because of incompatible
+Numpy version.
+To fix this, simply uninstall the current Numpy and install Numpy 1.x with command [pip install “numpy<2.0”] and restart your machine.</li></ul>

-Machine learning model using CPU instead of GPU
+Machine learning model using CPU instead of GPU <br/>

-Mitigation: This error happens because the CUDA version does not come with pytorch.
-Make sure your CUDA comes with pytorch.
+<ul><li>Mitigation: This error happens because the CUDA
+version does not come with pytorch.
+Make sure your CUDA comes with pytorch.</li></ul>

+Android simulator can not connect to the server even though the server is on:
+<ul><li>Mitigation: This error happens because android
+simulator treats the localhost as its own device.
+To fix this, please open a terminal while making sure that the simulator is opened.
+Then type the following command: <br/>
+<ul><li>adb reverse tcp:4000 tcp:4000</li></ul>
+You can replace “4000” with whatever port your server is running on </li></ul>